Wuh Oh: Career

 He released his debut EP Wuh Oh in November 2014.
-He gained further notice from his follow-up singles, including the track 'Haircut', on Ryan Hemsworth's Canadian imprint ‘Secret Songs’.
+He gained further notice from his follow-up singles, including the track "Haircut", on Ryan Hemsworth's Canadian imprint Secret Songs.
 He has toured with artists including DJ Shadow and Orbital.
-On 10 January 2017 he performed live on Vic Galloway’s BBC Introducing Sessions, followed later that year by appearances on the BBC stages at the TRNSMT and Electric Fields festivals.
+On 10 January 2017 he performed live on Vic Galloway's BBC Introducing Sessions, followed later that year by appearances on the BBC stages at the TRNSMT and Electric Fields festivals.

-In September 2019 Wuh Oh released his single 'Ziggy' on his own Soft Style label.
-On the 27th of that month he released the single 'Pretty Boy', and the following month Hudson Mohawke released a remix of the track.
+In September 2019 Wuh Oh released his single "Ziggy" on his own Soft Style label.
+On the 27th of that month he released the single "Pretty Boy", and the following month Hudson Mohawke released a remix of the track.

-Wuh Oh led off 2020 with the single 'How Do You Do It?'.
-His 2020 UK tour includes appearances at Newcastle, London, Manchester, Cardiff, and Live at Leeds.
+Wuh Oh led off 2020 with the single "How Do You Do It?".
+His 2020 UK tour included appearances at Newcastle, London, Manchester, Cardiff, and Live at Leeds.

-In 2022, Wuh Oh wrote and co-produced Hypnotized, a song performed by Sophie Ellis-Bextor.
+In 2022, Wuh Oh wrote and co-produced "Hypnotized", a song performed by Sophie Ellis-Bextor.